"Most wounding happens within or because of relationships - but so does most healing."-SLC

 The type of interventions your counselor uses for your journey is very important.
 Therapy interventions are meant to custom-fit symptoms/diagnosis.
 Your counselor should be utilizing methods that are designed to help with your specific needs!

-This year in 2021 so far I have received transformational training in the area of Emotion-Focused Individual Therapy (EFIT) which I now use regularly with clients.
-I find it very effective and have already seen clients respond incredibly well to how it helps client become deeply attuned to the correlation between their emotions and triggers.
-I truly love this modality and see myself using it often in treatment with clients.
+This year in 2021 so far I have received transformational training in the area of Emotion-Focused Individual Therapy (EFIT) and Lifespan Integration (LI).
+I now use both regularly with clients as I find them to be very effective and have already seen clients respond incredibly well!
+EFIT helps client become deeply attuned to the correlation between their emotions and triggers and LI integrates the mind/body to heal from trauma.
+I truly love these interventions and see myself using them often in treatment with clients.

-The remainder of the year I am excited to attend trainings on Internal Family Systems, Narrative therapy, and Lifespan Integration.
-I am most familiar and comfortable with using Relational Psychotherapy, Attachment Theory, CBT, Motivational Interviewing, and DBT in sessions, but developing my expertise in the above mentioned areas will especially benefit my clients who are working through childhood trauma, relationship issues, and self-worth issues.
-I already really enjoy working with clients on communication, self-awareness (about ones story and unmet needs) and emotion regulation, so I am very, very excited to sharpen and refine my clinical expertise in these areas to offer clients the most effective tools for their journey of healing.
+This year and next I am excited to attend trainings on Internal Family Systems and Narrative therapy.
+I already really enjoy working with clients on communication, self-awareness, (about ones story and unmet needs) integration of selves, and emotion regulation, so I am very, very excited to sharpen and refine my clinical expertise in these areas to offer clients the most effective tools for their journey of healing.
+I am most familiar and comfortable with using Relational Psychotherapy, Attachment Theory, CBT, Motivational Interviewing, LI and EFIT in sessions, but developing my expertise in the above mentioned areas will especially benefit my clients who are working through childhood trauma, relationship issues, and self-worth issues.